-Health: is a broad ranging interdisciplinary journal related to health and the social sciences.
-Focusing on the changing place of health matters in modern society, the journal continues to provide an international forum for original articles and review essays from around the world.
-It offers the breadth of outlook required by sociologists, psychologists, anthropologists, and cultural theorists who are addressing problems that cross disciplinary boundaries.
+Health: is an interdisciplinary journal that engages with and interrogates health and healthcare from the perspectives of the social sciences and the humanities.
+Focusing on critique of norms and power relationships, the journal provides an international forum for articles reporting on original research, theoretical pieces and review essays from around the world.
+It offers the breadth of outlook required by sociologists, social psychologists, social and cultural theorists and others who are addressing healthcare issues that cross disciplinary boundaries.

 "Health: is at the cutting edge of research into the social and cultural aspects of health, illness and medicine.
 The journal has established a strong reputation for featuring articles that effectively combine empirical research with theoretical insights.
 I know of no other health-oriented journal that so consistently publishes these kind of articles from across the spectrum of the social sciences.
 It's a must to read for anyone interested in the socio-cultural underpinnings of experiences of health, illness and health care."
 Deborah Lupton, Professor of Sociology and Cultural Studies, Charles Sturt University, Australia.